Discover Ayurveda, the world's oldest and most complete healing system

 Vak Pariksha - Voice diagnosis

-These form three groups of Diagnostic methods:
+These form three groups of Diagnostic methods the Practitioner uses:

 Prashna - Asking questions related to the body